sidjee/Basic-chat-in-C/README.md

-# Chatrooms-in-C
+# A Simple Chat Application written in C
-Client-Server and Inter-client chatroom in C
+Client-Server and Inter-client chat server in C

 Simple terminal chat prorams using Berkeley Sockets.